biaslab/ReactiveMP_JuliaCon2021/README.md

 To run this notebook you need [Julia](https://julialang.org) 1.6.x installed on your system.

-To start open a Julia REPL in projects directory with the following command:
+To start open a Julia REPL in project directory with the following command:

 ```bash
 julia --project